keroroxzz/CloudWorks/README.md

 1. install enb for GTA SA from http://enbdev.com/mod_gtasa_v0430.htm.
 2. unpack d3d9.dll, enblocal.ini, enbseries.ini, and enbseries folder in the WrapperVersion.
-3. put the files fo CloudWorks (png, fx, and ini) inside enbseries folder.
+3. put the files of CloudWorks (png, fx, and ini) inside enbseries folder.
 4. open the game and wait for compiling.
 5. you get a sky with clouds!